 It can be useful to think of positive ways to overcome any feelings of loneliness that you may be experiencing.

 If you are single and want to meet a new partner, there are several ways of meeting new people.

-Looking to connect with new friends?
-There are many places to meet new people in Newcastle.
+Looking to connect and make new friends?
+There are many places to meet up with people in Newcastle.